gtronset/beets-filetote/README.md

 Renaming has the following considerations:

 - The fields available include [the standard metadata values] of the imported item (`$albumartist`, `$album`, `$title`, etc.), along with Filetote-specific values of:
-  - `$albumpath`: the entire path of the new destination of the item/track (a useful shorthand for when the extra/artifact file will be moved allongside the item/track)
+  - `$albumpath`: the entire path of the new destination of the item/track (a useful shorthand for when the extra/artifact file will be moved allongside  the item/track).
-  - `$old_filename`: the filename of the extra/artifact file before its renamed
+  - `$old_filename`: the filename of the extra/artifact file before its renamed.
-  - `$medianame_old`: the filename of the item/track triggering it, _before_ it's
+  - `$medianame_old`: the filename of the item/track triggering it, _before_ it's renamed.
-   renamed
-  - `$medianame_new`: the filename of the item/track triggering it, _after_ it's
+  - `$medianame_new`: the filename of the item/track triggering it, _after_ it's renamed.
-  renamed).
 - The full set of [built in functions] are also supported, with the exception of `%aunique` - which will return an empty string.
 - `filename:` path query will take precedence over `paired_ext:`, `pattern:`, and `ext:` if a given file qualifies for them. `paired_ext:` takes precedence over `pattern:` and `ext:`, but is not required. `pattern:` is higher priority than `ext:`.

 [the standard metadata values]: https://beets.readthedocs.io/en/stable/reference/pathformat.html#available-values
 [built in functions]: http://beets.readthedocs.org/en/stable/reference/pathformat.html#functions

 Each template string uses a query syntax for each of the file extensions.
 For example the following template string will be applied to `.log` files by using the `ext:` query:

 ```yaml
 paths: